New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Convergence Rates of M-estimators

 As shown in Equation \eqref{eq: decomposition of estimation error, thm: Estimation Error of Sieved M-estimators}, the estimation error of $\hat\theta_n$ relative to $\theta_0$ consists of two components: (1) the \textit{statistical error}, arising from the discrepancy between the empirical and population loss functions; and (2) the \textit{approximation error}, which reflects the fact that $\theta_0$ may not lie in the sieved parameter space $\Theta_n$.
 Since enlarging $\Theta_n$ generally reduces approximation error but increases statistical error, an effective choice of $\Theta_n$ should balance these two sources of error to achieve a sharper estimation rate.

 Before further exploring the implications of this result, we provide the following remarks to clarify the mildness of the assumptions on the stability link, the extended parameter space $\overline\Theta_n$, and the sub-linearity of the function $c \mapsto \wfrak_n^{-1} \circ \phi_n(c, \delta_n)$.
+We also present an extension of Theorem~\ref{thm: Estimation Error of Sieved M-estimators} to accommodate penalized empirical risk minimizers in Theorem~\ref{thm: Estimation Error of penalized M-estimators}.
 Then in Section \ref{sec: Application to ERMs with Empirical Process Theory}, we demonstrate how this result can be applied to derive convergence rates for empirical risk minimizers (ERMs), leveraging empirical process theory.
 Finally, in Section \ref{sec: Different Modes of Convergence Rates}, we discuss how to obtain alternative modes of convergence beyond the non-asymptotic one.

-\begin{remark}[Stability Link $\wfrak_n$] Instead of restricting to quadratic population loss functions, we allow $\wfrak_n$ to be a general function linking the evaluation criterion $\|\theta - \theta_0\|$ and the excess population loss $L(\theta) - L(\theta_0)$.
+\begin{remark}[Stability link $\wfrak_n$] Instead of restricting to quadratic population loss functions, we allow $\wfrak_n$ to be a general function linking the evaluation criterion $\|\theta - \theta_0\|$ and the excess population loss $L(\theta) - L(\theta_0)$.
 In many cases, such as least squares regression and nonparametric generalized linear models (see Proposition \ref{prop: quadratic stability link function for NPGLM}), we can take $\wfrak_n(x) \asymp x^2$.
 In such settings, the non-decreasing and sub-additive properties of $\wfrak_n^{-1}$ follow naturally from the polynomial structure of $\wfrak_n$. \end{remark}

-\begin{remark}[Extended Parameter Space $\overline\Theta_n$] The empirical process bound in Theorem \ref{thm: Estimation Error of Sieved M-estimators} (cf. Equation \eqref{eq: EP assumption, thm: Estimation Error of Sieved M-estimators}) is evaluated over $\overline{\Theta}_n$, not just $\Theta_n$.
+\begin{remark}[Extended parameter space $\overline\Theta_n$] The empirical process bound in Theorem \ref{thm: Estimation Error of Sieved M-estimators} (cf. Equation \eqref{eq: EP assumption, thm: Estimation Error of Sieved M-estimators}) is evaluated over $\overline{\Theta}_n$, not just $\Theta_n$.
 A natural concern is whether this expansion significantly increases the covering entropy.
 Proposition \ref{prop: covering number of extended parameter space} addresses this by showing that the covering entropy of $\overline{\Theta}_n$ grows only logarithmically more than that of $\Theta_n$, which introduces negligible additional complexity. \end{remark}

 \begin{proposition} Let $\Theta_n$ be a parameter space equipped with a norm $\vertiii{\cdot}$, and define the extended parameter space $\overline\Theta_n=\{t\cdot\theta+(1-t)\theta_n^\ast:t\in[0,1], \theta\in \Theta_n\}$ for some $\theta_n^\ast$. \begin{enumerate} \item If $\Theta_n$ is bounded, i.e., there is some $R>0$, such that $\vertiii{\theta}\leq R$ for all $\theta\in\Theta_n$, then for any $h>0$, \item For unbounded $\Theta_n$, define localized set: for some $c>0$, $\overline\Theta_{n,c}:=\{\theta\in\overline\Theta_n:\vertiii{\theta-\theta_n^\ast}\leq c\}$.
 Then, for any $h>0$, \end{enumerate} \end{proposition}